 Oxford and AstraZeneca are collaborating with clinical partners around the world as part of a global clinical program to test the Oxford vaccine in human trials, according to a press release from the university.
 The global program involves a Phase III trial in the US that plans to enroll 30,000 patients, a pediatric study, as well as Phase III trials in low-to-middle income countries including Brazil and South Africa, which will include 5,000 and 2,000 participants, respectively.

-In addition to Oxford, biopharmaceutical companies including Moderna, as well as BioNtech and Pfizer (who have partnered to develop a COVID-19 vaccine), also recently released promising preliminary data of their candidate COVID-19 vaccines.
+In addition to Oxford, biopharmaceutical companies including Moderna, as well as BioNtech and Pfizer (who have partnered to develop a COVID-19 vaccine), also recently released promising preliminary data for their candidate COVID-19 vaccines.
 Both Moderna and BioNtech and Pfizer’s mRNA vaccines were also able to produce neutralizing antibodies against the novel coronavirus.
 This is hopeful as multiple vaccines from different companies will be required to meet the global demand of billions of vaccination doses.

 Despite the accelerated pace of development, vaccines for COVID-19 are likely still a year or more away, as both large-scale clinical testing and manufacturing (provided that results from the ongoing clinical trials are positive) will not be easy, or timely, feats.